Manuel17410/Heart-Disease-Prediction/README.md

 It includes all the necessary libraries for the project.
 The main goal is to make installation smoother.

-## UsedCarPricePrediction.ipynb

-The main goal of this file was to:

-1 - Clean and structure the data: duplicated values and outliers were eliminated, datatypes were corrected, columns were divided to create others that added more value to the analysis, column values were addapted.
-2 - Various graphs were generated to gain insights and better understand the data.

 ## Customlogging.py

 The code sets up a logging system that creates a uniquely named log file (based on the current timestamp) in a `logs` directory, formats log messages with details (timestamp, line number, log level, etc.), and logs messages at the INFO level or higher.